aldian/llm-chatbot/README.md

 ### Pure standalone script

-Use this mode if you don't need the chatbot to be used by a frontend app.
+Use this mode if you don't need the chatbot to be used by a front-end app.

 #### Build the docker container
 ```